The Steam Deck OLED is a worthwhile upgrade over the original

 With that out of the way, let’s get into the relatively recently released Steam Deck OLED.

 First off, while I initially assumed Steam improved the handheld’s build quality to some extent, that doesn’t appear to be the case.
 Don’t get me wrong; the OLED Steam Deck still feels like an overall solid device, but after a few weeks, I encountered the same weird flex/clicking issues I ran into with the LCD Steam Deck.
-Thankfully, popping off its back remains straightforward and is slightly easier with the OLED version (as a side note, a few carefully placed pieces of medical tape on its several snaps solved the annoying clicking issue).
-Beyond the orange ‘Power Button,’ other physical changes to the Steam Deck OLED include joysticks I’d describe as slightly grippier.
+Thankfully, popping off its back remains straightforward and is slightly easier with the OLED version.
+As a side note, a few carefully placed pieces of medical tape on its several snaps solved the annoying clicking issue — and to be fair, this didn’t work with the LCD Steam Deck, resulting in me buying a third-party Jsaux back plate.

+Beyond the obvious orange ‘Power Button,’ other physical changes to the Steam Deck OLED include black joysticks I’d describe as slightly grippier.
+They’re nicer but don’t really feel that different from the original Steam Deck’s joysticks.
+The haptics in the trackpads have also been marginally improved.

 But what about the screen, the main reason for opting for this iterative update to the Steam Deck?
-Thankfully, it looks great.
+Thankfully, it looks stellar.
 Whites are brighter, blacks are darker and colours pop, resulting in an overall more vibrant display.
 The Steam Deck OLED still features the same 1280 x 800-pixel resolution as the original Steam Deck, though the refresh rate has been bumped up to 90Hz alongside HDR support.

 Oh, and the display is slightly larger, coming in at 7.4-inches vs 7-inches.
 You wouldn’t think the extra 0.4-inch would be noticeable, but similar to the Switch OLED model’s display, the bigger screen makes a surprisingly significant difference, especially if you play relatively close to your face like me.